johnnyreilly/pwa-react-typescript/BLOG.md

 #### Code splitting

 Now we've split up our app into multiple sections, we're going to split the code too.
 A good way to improve loading times for PWAs is to ensure that the code is not built into big files.
-That's exactly what our app does right now.
+At the moment our app builds a `single-file.js`.
 If you run `yarn build` you'll see what this looks like:

 ```
   47.88 KB  build/static/js/2.89bc6648.chunk.js